AWegnerGitHub/awegnergithub.github.io-content/2019_03_13_home_network_upgrade.md

 I am *not* a network engineer.
 I work with some great ones at work and they speak another technical language entirely.
 As useful as it'd be to know more in that area for work, that's not a goal I wanted to pursue for a home project.
-I went with UniFi because of it's easier management with the UniFi controller.
+I went with UniFi because of its easier management with the UniFi controller.

 I went with the following devices